crearo/halt/app/src/main/java/com/crearo/halt/NOTES.md

 UnlockStat: id, unlock_time, lock_time, duration

 Also this table is going to become huge over time, and I'll need to find a way to limit how big it gets.
 Maybe compress results from a month ago.

+#### Problem with detecting when the phone is locked/unlocked

+The broadcast receiver won't cut it for me.
+The callback for SCREEN_OFF comes a bit after USER_PRESENT if you lock / unlock quick enough.
+What that means is it'll fuck up my logic for tracking un/locks.
+That's a tad bit upsetting because then I have to rely on constant polling.
+That works though.

+I'm gonna solve it for the PIN lock use case right now, but will have to try code it out for other types of screen locks.

 #### Cases